Kristina01111000/Drws_site/README.md

 - Change the emails to make them more of a newsletter
 - Update on patient list
 - Make a new account and see how it works

+- did we decide on a new monthly topic?
+4 e metaphysics is too much, should we wait for a new monthly topic until the month after we send out the email to current patients?